How to submit a technical support incident

 - Your support request must be associated with an Azure subscription.
 Therefore, you need to Sign-in with the relevant Azure subscription before you submit a support request or you will see the error “You don't have a subscription.“

 - If submitting a request on behalf of a customer, you need to have a Sign-in for the customer’s subscription.
 You also need to be a Cloud Solution Provider Partner of Record, OR have Azure classic portal “administrative privileges” (service administrator or co-administrator), or have ‘write permissions’ (owner, contributor) on the customer’s Microsoft Azure subscription.

-- You need an Access ID and a Contract ID to add a new support plan (Link Existing benefits) eg Signature support, Advanced Support for Partners (thereafter, it will be associated to your sign-in information for future requests)
+- You need an Access ID and a Contract ID to add a new support plan (Link support contract) eg Signature support, Advanced Support for Partners (thereafter, it will be associated to your sign-in information for future requests)